mozilla/normandy/docs/qa/docker.rst

 -----------------------------
 Normandy gets all of its configuration via environment variables.
 Docker has built in support for this pattern.
-For this set up, we will be using and environment file to specifiy this configuration, and having Docker read that file.
+For this set up, we will be using an environment file to specifiy this configuration, and having Docker read that file.

-The file can be named anything, but canonically is named ``.env``.
-The only thing that is required is a database config, which looks something like the below.
+Make a file named ``.env``, and put the following in it.
 We'll go over how to fill in the blanks next.

 .. code-block:: ini